raggleton/PythiaPlotter/README.md

 ## What Do I Need:

-- Currently, only python 2.7 is supported
+- Currently, both python 2.7 and python>=3.4 are supported
 - [`graphviz`](www.graphviz.org) (If the command `which dot` returns a filepath, you will be fine)
 - All other required python packages will be installed automatically